-The State Transportation Improvement Program (STIP) identifies the construction funding for and scheduling of transportation projects at the state level over a 10-year period.
-Although federal law requires the STIP to be updated every four years, the N.C.
-Department of Transportation proactively updates it every two years to ensure it accurately reflects the state's current financial situation.
+The N.C.
+Department of Transportation's transportation plan – called the State Transportation Improvement Program – identifies the construction funding and scheduling for transportation projects at the state level over a 10-year period.
+Although federal law requires the plan to be updated every four years, the department proactively updates it every two years to ensure it accurately reflects the state's current financial situation.

 The Strategic Transportation Investments law also mandates ongoing evaluation and improvement to ensure the process continues to be responsive to North Carolina's diverse needs.
-This is accomplished through what is known as the prioritization work group, which is primarily comprised of professional engineers and transportation planners.
+This is accomplished through what is known as a "prioritization work group," which is primarily comprised of professional engineers and transportation planners.

-NCDOT has released the preliminary scores for projects it evaluated for the 2018-2027 STIP.
-The scoring is based on criteria established in the STI law.
-The preliminary scoring includes the projects that are anticipated to be funded at the statewide mobility level – one of three categories in which NCDOT distributes funding.
+On Aug.
+24, 2016, NCDOT released preliminary scores for projects evaluated at the regional level – one of three categories in which NCDOT distributes funding.

 The scores are based on data as well as "local input points" – rankings based on local input that NCDOT and metropolitan and regional planning organizations collected across NCDOT's 14 local transportation divisions in June and July 2016.